The Basics To Understanding High Cholesterol

 - Herb Tea.
 Enhanced intestinal motility is a key factor to optimum digestive health.
 Herbal ingredients and commonly used ingredients that enhance intestinal motility include: senna leaf, peppermint leaf, stevia leaf, buckthorn bark, damiana leaf, RED peel, chamomile flower, and uva ursi leaf .As a routine practice in understanding high cholesterol, it is always good to fortify your regular meals with digestive enzymes (to enhance the breakdown of food in the gastro intestinal tract).
 After your evening meal, you can begin drinking tea.
 Start slowly.
 You should begin by steeping the tea 2 minutes (in 1-2 cups of water) for the first 3-5 days.
 As your system adjusts, you may increase steeping to 5 minutes.
 Most individuals will experience increased bowel movements, or slight cramping, during the first few days.
 This is due to the initial cleansing of the body system and is normal.

 - Pantethine and pantothenic acid, 400 to 900 mg each per day.
 The use of pantethine to reduce total cholesterol, LDL cholesterol, and triglyceride level, while raising the good HDL cholesterol at the same time, is well documented.
 Bertolini et al treated a series of 65 adults suffering from hypercholesterolemia alone or associated with hypertriglyceridemia (types IIa and IIb of Fredrickson’s classification).
 Pantethine 1200 mg daily for adults was used for 3 years.
-In adult population with type IIa hyperlipoproteinemia, the study showed a 25% decrease in total cholesterol, a 39% decrease in LDL-cholesterol, a 34% decrease in Apo-B, and a modest increase in HDL-cholesterol were observed.
+In an adult population with type IIa hyperlipoproteinemia, the study showed a 25% decrease in total cholesterol, a 39% decrease in LDL-cholesterol, a 34% decrease in Apo-B, and a modest increase in HDL-cholesterol were observed.
 In adult patients with type IIb hyperlipoproteinemia, total cholesterol was reduced by 19.8%, LDL-cholesterol by 37%, triglycerides by 31%, and Apo-B by 6%.
 In this subgroup, a 23% increase of HDL-cholesterol and a 15% increase in apolipoprotein A-I were also observed.
 In another double-blind placebo-controlled study directed towards understanding high cholesterol, 29 people with high cholesterol and triglycerides were followed for 8 weeks.
 The dosage used was 300 mg 3 times daily, for a total daily dose of 900 mg.
 In this study, subjects taking pantethine experienced a 30% reduction in blood triglycerides, a 13.5% reduction in LDL (“bad”) cholesterol, and a 10% rise in HDL (“good”) cholesterol.
 Typically, a daily dose of 900 mg pantethine has been shown to reduce triglyceride by 20-30%, total cholesterol by 10-20%, LDL cholesterol by 10-20%, and a rise in HDL cholesterol by 10-20% in many studies.

 - Policosanol 5-10 mg a day.
 Policosanol is a complex mixture of compounds usually extracted from sugar cane – but sometimes from beeswax – that reduces blood cholesterol levels.
 The purified extract from these two are slightly different.
-The active ingredient is called octacosanol, and it is more abundant in the extract form sugar cane.
+The active ingredient is called octacosanol, and it is more abundant in the extract from sugar cane.
 Studies, focused on understanding high cholesterol, since 1993 have consistently shown policosanol effectiveness as a cholesterol-lowering agent.
 In one of the earlier trials, 10 mg of policosanol administered once a day for 24 weeks caused total cholesterol levels to decrease by 22.1%

 2. Modified Mediterranean Diet